ryan95f/yamlator/README.md

 }
 ```

-Once a `.Yamlator` file has been defined, it can be used to validate the following YAML file:
+Once this block has been placed into a Yamlator schema file, it can be used to validate the following YAML file:

 ```yaml
 name: Name
 age: 100
 ```

-With Yamlator, more complex structures can be defined to validate nested structures.
+With Yamlator, more complex structures can be defined as `rulesets` to validate nested structures.
 For example:

 ```text
 ruleset Employee {